sasson/simplegraph/README.md

 # simplegraph

-   A Python Library for Managing Directed Graph
+A Python Library for Managing Directed Graphs